Note: If you missed either of the prior posts in this series, you can find them here: Part 1 and Part 2.

 Protests against the construction continue, and the construction is at a very early stage, such that this could still be stopped.
 If you feel inclined to do so, you can help by signing this petition (https://www.change.org/p/presidente-de-la-república-del-perú-salvemos-chinchero-patrimonio-cultural-de-la-humanidad) or even donating to the cause.

 So, if you decide the trek is something you’d like to do, I hope you’ll find this guide helpful in your planning.
-I’m also happy to assist in making any necessary arrangements, for this trek or any other travel experience you may be seeking in Peru.
-Just send me a message via my Contact form!
+And if you have any questions I didn’t address here, just send me a message via my Contact form.
+I’m always happy to hear from my readers!